drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Solo.rst

 Solo Results and Interpretation
 ----------------------------------------
-solo_ puts most of the results in multiple separate files.
+Solo_ puts most of the results in multiple separate files.
 However, the wrapper script and the example code has some steps to combine these results together into a single file, which will likely be the most informative output.

 - ``solo_summary.tsv``

-  - A sumamry of the number of singlets and doublets predicted by solo_.
+  - A summary of the number of singlets and doublets predicted by Solo_.

   +-----------------+-----------+
   | Classification  | Droplet N |